 It's not easy to keep going when you're tired.
 Fatigue zaps us of our strength.
-Weariness wears on your bones and your soul.
+Weariness wears on your soul like a rung-out dish cloth.
 How do you keep going when you're all out of "go?"
 What's the secret sauce to getting your spiritual fervor back?

-Honestly, I don't know.
-It's probably different for everybody.
+I think it's different for everybody.
 You and God are the only ones who know exactly what you have gone through and what you're currently going through.
 Even the people going through difficulties with you don't fully understand because they aren't you.
 They don't have your perspective, history, etc. Your perception and experiences are unique to you.

-But let me offer you five ways to worship when you are weary.
-These aren't fix-all solutions.
-You won't master them in five minutes.
-This isn't a secret sauce or magic snake oil.
-But they do work if you work them.
+But let me offer you five strong ways to worship when you are weary.
+These aren’t magic bullets, but they do work if you work them.
 Why?
 Because…

 Worship is a weapon.